xfallme/dotfiles/README.md

 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+then use the setup script to create symlinks

 ```
+$ chmod +x setup.sh
-$ stow .
+$ ./setup.sh
 ```